MJPeppersdev/show-me-what-you-got/README.md

 # show-me-what-you-got
-Simple app that uses Twilio and Flask to challenge your friends to "Show you what they got".
+Simple app that uses Twilio and Flask to challenge your friends to show you "What they got!".